Scientists in Southampton believe four bones recently found on the Isle of Wight belong to a new species of theropod dinosaur.

 “We continue to undertake public field trips from the museum and would encourage anyone who finds unusual fossils to bring them in so we can take a closer look.
 However, fossil hunters should remember to stick to the foreshore, and avoid going near the cliffs which are among the most unstable on the Island.”

-Reference: “A highly pneumatic ‘mid Cretaceous’ theropod from the British Lower Greensand” by Chris Barker et al., 11 August 2020, Papers in Palaeontology.
+Reference: “A highly pneumatic ‘mid Cretaceous’ theropod from the British Lower Greensand” by Chris T. Barker, Darren Naish, Claire E. Clarkin, Paul Farrell, Gabriel Hullmann, James Lockyer, Philipp Schneider, Robin K. C. Ward and Neil J. Gostling, 3 September 2015, Papers in Palaeontology.

-A display explaining the new find is due to be on show in the main gallery of the museum from Wednesday 12 August.
-Due to Covid-19 restrictions, advance booking is required for museum visitors by calling (01983) 404344.
+A display explaining the new find is due to be on show in the main gallery of the museum from Wednesday, August 12.
+Due to COVID-19 restrictions, advance booking is required for museum visitors by calling (01983) 404344.

 The paper ‘A highly pneumatic ‘mid Cretaceous’ theropod from the British Lower Greensand’ by Chris Barker and those who discovered the fossils will be published in Papers in Palaeontology.
 The authors and University of Southampton have made their findings ‘open access.’